Computational Complexity

 return s

 endBefore we go into details, try and have a go at calculating the complexity of this algorithm.
+Just try to write down an expression for the total number of constant time operations performed (roughly), focusing on how this will scale with the input size n.

 Since this is a recursive algorithm, let’s write down what happens at one step of this computation.
 Let us calculate the complexity of recursivecalc(k, 1), where and .
 We ignore the first check (however, we must remember that this takes a constant amount of time).
 Then we go into a for loop with the inner loop taking amount of time complexity, where is the unknown complexity of the algorithm.
 This means that the computational complexity can be written as